 ~~ by Sharon Hirtzel Joanis~~ from the 1989 reunion packet

-Back two rows: Gary Joanis, Jeff Ward, Bertie Kirk, Dean Matson, Bill Morton, Sharon Hirtzel, Suzanne Mooers, Gary Van Uitert, Montie Tunnell,
+Back two rows: Gary Joanis, Jeff Ward, Bertie Kirk, Dean Matson, John Olson, Bill Morton, Sharon Hirtzel, Suzanne Mooers, Gary Van Uitert, Montie Tunnell.

-Standing three rows from left: Joe Dobbels, Norma Humbert Dobbels, Sandra Thompson Case, Barbara Hansen, Sherry Walters, George Poetschat, Vicki Hill Malone, Steve Wendell, Jeanne Lisenbury, Marylou Cowles, Bonnie Crocker, Zola Rhodes Parker, Sherry Jorgensen, Pauline Marsh Ylvisaker, Shirley Grant, Linda Griswold, Brenda Rixe Towell, Nancy Moore, Bill Wheeler, Myrna Carpenter, Sally Verley, Judy Haines, Glen Raymond.
+Standing three rows from left: Joe Dobbels, Norma Humbert Dobbels, Sandra Thompson Case, Barbara Hansen Robinson, Sherry Walters Emerson, George Poetschat, Vicki Hill Malone, Steve Wendell, Jeanne Lisenbury, Marylou Cowles Cross, Bonnie Crocker Ferguson, Zola Rhodes Parker, Sherry Jorgensen, Pauline Marsh Ylvisaker, Shirley Grant, Linda Griswold, Brenda Rixe Towell, Nancy Moore, Bill Wheeler, Myrna Carpenter Clark, Sally Verley, Judy Haines Hatch, Glen Raymond.

-Kneeling front row: Pat Feeney, Duane Hought, Mel Haugen, Theresa Miller, Gordon Lee, Wanda Flaherty, Sherry Jorgensen, Ann Crenshaw, Joan Benson Wheeler.
+Kneeling front row: Pat Feeney, Duane Hought, Mel Haugen, XX, Theresa Miller Rogerson, Gordon Lee, Wanda Flaherty, Sherry Jorgensen, Ann Crenshaw, Joan Benson Wheeler.

 - The Berlin Wall came down.